RobbieHember/fcgadgets/README.md

 7. Run the simulation (**cbrunner.cbrun.MeepMeep**)
 8. Explore results with a post-processing project script.

+Steps 1-4 are shared among projects.
+That is, you can have multiple different projects all working from the same set of inventory sources.
+As such, steps 1-4 only need to be repeated for the purpose of getting the most up-to-date forest inventories.

 ## GETTING STARTED
 1. Install Anaconda
 2. Create local folder for fcgadgets code and pull fcgadgets from Github